NeuroJSON/jdata/JData_specification.md

   Author
   Comment
   UniqueID
+  CreateTime
   ModifiedTime
-  CreateTime
 ```

 ### Data Storage Keywords

 JData is designed to store wide varieties of data forms.
 The most common data strctures
-used in the scientific communities include special constants, arrays, trees, and graphs.
+used in the scientific communities include scalars, constants, arrays, structures,
+tables, associative arrays, trees, and graphs.

 #### Special constants

-The following constants are supported by this version of JData specification
+The following constants are supported by this version of the specification

 * NaN: An NaN defined by the IEEE 754 standard shall be stored as `"_NaN_"` as a string leaflet
 * +/-Inf: A +infinity or -infinity defined by the IEEE 754 standard shall be stored as a
-string leaflet `"+_Inf_"` and `"-_Inf_"`, respectively
+string leaflets `"+_Inf_"` and `"-_Inf_"`, respectively
 * logical `true`/`false`: A logical `true`/`false` should be represented by the JSON true/false
 logical values, or `[T]`/`[F]` markers in UBJSON
-* Null: a Null (empty) value can be stored as null in JSON and `[Z]` in UBJSON
+* Null: a Null (empty) value can be stored as `null` in JSON and `[Z]` in UBJSON

 #### N-Dimensional Array Storage Keywords

-An N-dimensional is serialized using the column-major format (i.e. the fastest index
+An N-dimensional array is serialized using the column-major format (i.e. the fastest index
 is the left-most index, similar to arrays in MATLAB and FORTRAN; in comparison, C arrays
 are row-majored).

-A solid (non-sparse) N-dimensional array can be represented in two forms in JData.
+A solid (non-sparse) N-dimensional array can be represented in two forms in JData - the
+direct storage format and the annotated storage format.

 ##### Direct storage of N-D arrays

-A solid array can be stored directly using JSON/UBJSON nested array constructs.
+A solid N-D array can be stored directly using JSON/UBJSON nested array constructs.
 For example,
-a 1D column vector can be stored as
+a 1-D column vector can be stored as

 `[1,2,11,9,2.1,10,...]`

-while a 1D row-vector can be stored as
+while a 1-D row-vector can be stored as

 ```
 [[1],[2],[11],[9],[2.1],[10],...]
 ```
-in the JSON flavor of JData.
+in the JSON-formatted JData.

-Below is an example of 4x3x2 3D array
+Below is an example of a 4x3x2 3-D array stored in JSON-formatted JData:

 ```
   [